rebeckanylander/beginners-js/README.md

 # beginners-js
-A very basic repo where JS beginners (and others!) can add functionality to a HTML5 page using JavaScript.
+A very basic repo where JS beginners (and others!) can add functionality to an HTML page using JavaScript.
 The intention of this project is to allow less-experienced programmers to practice all parts of front-end, as well as making pull requests and contributing to GitHub projects.
 Want to become a contributor?
 Just send me an email with your username at rebecka.nylander at hotmail.com!

 -----------------------------------------------------------------------------------------------------------------------------------